otreva/personal-assistant/readme.md

 ## Quick Start Overview

 1. Install Docker Desktop or another Docker runtime.
-2. Clone the repository and start the bundled admin UI via Docker (no local Python needed).
+2. Clone the repository and start all services via Docker Compose (no local Python needed).
 3. Configure Personal Assistant through the web admin at <http://localhost:8128>.
 4. Create OAuth credentials for Google Workspace APIs and generate a user token for Slack.
 5. Store the tokens under `~/.graphiti_sync/` and confirm Personal Assistant can read them.
-6. Use the admin UI's manual loaders to backfill ~365 days of history for Gmail, Drive, Calendar, and Slack.
+6. The poller daemon runs continuously in the background on configurable intervals.
-7. Run the Gmail, Drive, Calendar, and Slack pollers once to confirm incremental sync.
+7. Use the admin UI's manual loaders to backfill ~365 days of history for Gmail, Drive, Calendar, and Slack.
-8. Let the built-in 02:00 EST backup job archive state (or trigger a manual backup from the UI) and monitor logs directly in the browser.
+8. Monitor poller logs with `docker compose logs -f poller` and let the built-in 02:00 EST backup job archive state.

 Each step is detailed below.